hasobi/hasobi/README.md

 # 👋 Hello, there!
 # My name is Hasobi R. Radityo

-- 🔭 I have passion in DevOps cybersecurity;
+- 🔭 I have passion in DevOps and Cybersecurity;
 - 🥾 I'm working at Indonesian finance service authority;
 - 👨🏽‍💻 I’m currently working on something cool :wink:;
 - 🌱 I’m currently learning Go and GraphQL;